Hsn37/ElizaChatbot/README.md

 The chatbot is based on Slip.
 This is a parser for that language.
 The script contained is the default script for Eliza.
 Can be changed entirely.

+**Instructions:**
+    Run ELIZA.py script in the console (open the console in the directory of the file and run *python ELIZA.py*).
+    It will launch the bot.
+You can type your messages in the console and the bot will respond there.
+    '>>>' is Eliza's response
+    '>' is your message

 # Script Layout
 **Keywords**
 1) initial = says this when it starts